This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Each year, March marks the month for “National Nutrition Month.”[4]
 The goal of this month is to encourage people to learn more about good nutrition and make the necessary diet changes needed to live a healthier life.

 Getting your child to eliminate at least one unhealthy food is a positive way to teach good eating habits for life.
-For example, in November, eliminate any sugar-filled snacks and replace them with green leafy vegetables, fruits, whole grains, etc.
+For example, in November, eliminate sugar-filled snacks and replace them with green leafy vegetables, fruits, whole grains, etc.

 Keep Track of Your Child’s Diet